lynx-x-ray-observatory/soxs/doc/source/overview.rst

 The Instrument Simulator
 ------------------------

-The instrument simulator in XRStools takes unconvolved events in the form of a SIMPUT file and performs the following operations:
+The instrument simulator in SOX takes unconvolved events in the form of a SIMPUT file and performs the following operations:

 1.